robertbarreca/PigLatin/README.md

 ## Testing

 You can run the unit tests in test_main.py to ensure that the Pig Latin Translator functions correctly.
 To do this, execute the following command in your terminal:
-`python -m unittest test_main.py` This will run the test cases and report any failures or errors.
+`python3 -m unittest test_main.py` This will run the test cases and report any failures or errors.